-You might be thinking you can't save, because most of your earnings are going back into paying bills and surviving from day to day.
+You might be thinking you can't save, because you're probably not earning and you're just a student.
 Wanna hear a secret?
 EVERYONE CAN SAVE, including you.
 There are two main things to remember about saving.

 - 1. No matter how much you earn, once you spend less, you're saving. - 2.
 No matter how small, each time you get money, put some aside as savings.